willmcfall/LIRI-Bot/README.md

 # LIRI-Bot
 ## Overview
 This application allows a user to query a number of popular media databases; including Bands in Town, Spotify, and Open Moves Database, and provides basic information on the queried items.
 The application runs within the user's terminal and is queried through a simple preocedure as outlined below in the Specifications and Instructions.
+Additionally, a link included here (https://drive.google.com/file/d/1XdEImfWdY77fyhodApZ4eN7CTz-MkP-0/view) is a video tutorial outlining how to use this application.

 ## Specifications

 ### node liri.js concert-this <span><</span>artist name here<span>></span>
 This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
 * Name of the venue